Less light, shorter and colder days — here are a few winter wellness tips to help keep you healthy this season.

 Not only are daylight hours shorter in the winter,

 If you haven’t traveled in almost a year but feel a lot like how you do when you step off a plane in a different time zone these days, you’re not imagining things.
 The end of daylight savings is a form of jet lag, shifting the timing or not just your waking hours but your meals, workday, and exercise time.
 If your dog is confused about why his kibble is being served an hour late, well, your body may be feeling that too.
 This general internal confusion can go hand in hand with classic mood suppressors, like not eating when you’re hungry, not drinking enough water, and not sleeping properly.
 Writing out a consistent schedule — down to things as simple as meals and snacks, bedtime, showering, walking the dog — could help you maintain a baseline of wellness that’s critical during this changing of the seasons.
 At the very least, hanger won’t be the cause of your grumpiness.

 #5 — Force Yourself to Do Nice Things

 Some of the advice for avoiding the winter blues may read kind of like a cruel joke now: get outside!
 Lower stress!
 Socialize!
-These are all things that are not advisable or nearly impossible to do while controlling a highly contagious airborne virus.
-But they all point to a very human need for novelty and community.
+But these are all things that point to a very human need for novelty and community.
 Take it from astronaut Scott Kelly, who spent almost a year “indoors” on the International Space Station: “When you are confined in a small space you need an outlet that

-Find ways to safely inject distanced social time and absorbing activities into your life—maybe that means an even more avant-garde hobby, fewer but more quality Zoom gatherings, or layering up like Randy in A Christmas Story and heading out for a polar stroll.
+Find ways to inject social time and absorbing activities into your life — maybe that means an even more avant-garde hobby, having friends over to hang around a firepit in the backyard, or layering up like Randy in A Christmas Story and heading out for a polar stroll.
 The more fun you can seek out during this challenging winter, the more favors you’ll be doing yourself, and society at large.